Canadian Senate divisions: The territories

 The Northwest Territories, Yukon and Nunavut are currently represented by one senator each.
-The Northwest Territories joined Confederation in 1870 but did not gain representation in the Senate until 1879.
+The Northwest Territories was admitted to Canada in 1870, but did not gain representation in the Senate until 1888.
 The territory was granted two more seats in 1903.
-After Alberta and Saskatchewan were created in 1905 the Northwest Territories lost representation in the Senate until 1975 when it regained one seat under the Constitution Act 1975.
+After Alberta and Saskatchewan were created in 1905 the Northwest Territories lost representation in the Senate until 1975 when it regained one seat under the Constitution Act 1975 (No 2).

-The Yukon was created out of the Northwest Territories in 1898 but did not get representation in the Senate until it was granted one seat under the Constitution Act 1975.
+The Yukon was created out of the Northwest Territories in 1898 but did not get representation in the Senate until it was granted one seat under the Constitution Act 1975 (No 2).

-Nunavut was granted one seat under the Nunavut Act 1993 when the territory was created out of the Northwest Territories in 1999.
+Nunavut was granted one seat under the Constitution Act, 1999 (Nunavut) when the territory was created out of the Northwest Territories in 1999.